Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 ![page1](/img/2022/06/27/notes-01.jpeg)

-This is pre-review.
+This is in pre-review format.
 Once I'm done with a material, I'll start translating the notes and get the gist of it into a semi-zettelkasten type of note system using Obsidian.
 Or if it makes more sense, I'll use a single obsidian note to collect all the things together.
 For this implementation I'm doing on CAPA I have a single file which points to various other files with various other information about the code and about IPv6 itself.

 Once I translated my written notes, I'll move on to the next topic.
+I have lots of tags and always create back-links.
+I use something akin to [Zettelkasten](https://zettelkasten.de/posts/overview/) but with a slight modification that sometimes my atomic notes contain a bit more information than a single idea.

 #### Why use a notebook in the digital age?